trpubins/fantasy-baseball-sse/README.md

 ## Requirements

 The project requires `Python 3.9`.
-Dependencies are captured in *requirements.txt* files, which are intended to be installed using pip like so:
+Dependencies are captured in *requirements.txt* files, which are intended to be installed using pip like so

 ```bash
 # Download dependencies